 How does State Snapshotting Work?

-Briefly though, when a task manager is instructed by the checkpoint coordinator (in the job manager) to begin a checkpoint, it has all of the sources record their offsets and insert numbered checkpoint barriers into their streams.
+Briefly though, when a task manager is instructed by the checkpoint coordinator (part of the job manager) to begin a checkpoint, it has all of the sources record their offsets and insert numbered checkpoint barriers into their streams.
 These barriers flow through the job graph, indicating the part of the stream before and after each checkpoint.

 As each operator in the job graph receives one of these barriers, it records its state.
 Operators with two input streams (such as a CoProcessFunction) perform barrier alignment so that the snapshot will reflect the state resulting from consuming events from both input streams up to (but not past) both barriers.